wssimms/gssquared/Docs/DevelopLog.md

 We want to do Wm. code integration first.

 And I think switch to bit stream instead of bytestream.
 Need to relearn how that's done.

+## Jun 19, 2025

+Pixel Format

+Optimal pixel format for these platforms:

+* on linux, RGBA
+* windows, BGRA
+* mac, ABGR

+What the actual!
+LOL.
+We're going to want to identify the optimal pixel format per platform.
+Will have to be compile-time since we need to change our byte order depending on platform.